qtlHD/qtlHD/doc/input/mapping_inputs.md

         ...
         # --- Data Location end

 where, again, marker names and chromosomes can be symbols.

-**[How do we indicate the scale of the locations (e.g., cM or bp or Mbp)?]**
+Position is in cM by default.
+To override, you can set it to base pairs (bp or Mbp).

+        # --- Set Location begin
+        Position cM                       # cM (default), bp or Mbp
+        # --- Set Location end

 # The phenotype file